GridRoute: A Benchmark for LLM-Based Route Planning with Cardinal Movement in Grid Environments: Experiments

-To evaluate the capability of LLMs in applying classical algorithms, we designed the Algorithms of Thought (AoT) prompting framework.
+To evaluate the capability of LLMs in applying classical algorithms, we designed the Algorithms of Planning (AoP) prompting framework.
 This framework guides LLMs to mimic classical path planning algorithms by prompting them to apply algorithmic reasoning, analyze the task environment, constrain movement directions, explain algorithmic principles, and adhere to a clear output format.

-\textbf{AoT-DFS:} This prompt is designed to guide the model in following the Depth-First Search (DFS).Instead of outlining the algorithm formally, the prompt incorporates its core mechanisms—ordered expansion, backtracking, and visit marking—into the structure of the instruction itself.
+\textbf{AoP-DFS:} This prompt is designed to guide the model in following the Depth-First Search (DFS).Instead of outlining the algorithm formally, the prompt incorporates its core mechanisms—ordered expansion, backtracking, and visit marking—into the structure of the instruction itself.
 By structuring the order of exploration and discouraging revisits,it leads the model to follow a behavior pattern similar to DFS.

-\textbf{AoT-A*:} This prompt adapts the logic of the A* algorithm to guide the model in path planning.
+\textbf{AoP-A*:} This prompt adapts the logic of the A* algorithm to guide the model in path planning.
 It introduces key elements of A*, such as cost estimation, heuristic evaluation, and goal-directed prioritization.
 The prompt defines valid moves, explains how to measure distance using the Manhattan heuristic, and describes how to compare path options.
 The model is prompted to evaluate each possible move based on its distance to the goal and the cost incurred so far, simulating how A* selects efficient paths.